alfonso46674/madreSelva/server/endpoints.md

 Body to send:

     {
         videoLink: -youtube link to the video-,
         creatorName: -name of the author-,
         abstract: -small summary of the pdf-,
         documentName: -file name-,
         category: -category of the document-
     }

+&nbsp;
+## Obtaining files

+### Show all stored files

+GET Endpoint: **/files/show**

+&nbsp;
+### Download a specific file by name

+POST Endpoint: **/files/download**

+Returns a pdf file given its filename

+Body to send:

+    {
+        filename: -file name-
+    }

+&nbsp;
+### Download agreement letter

+Returns the agreement letter .docx  file

+GET Endpoint: **/files/agreement**